-Little Black Mountain is a 11.7 mile moderately trafficked out and back trail located near Salt Lake City, UT that features beautiful wild flowers and is rated as difficult.
+Little Black Mountain is a 11.7 mile moderately trafficked out and back trail located near Salt Lake City, Utah that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.

 cross country skiing